harvardinformatics/website/content/rsem_example.md

 	$ source new-modules.sh
 	$ module load sratoolkit/0.2.3.4-2.bib-fasrc02

-The fastq-dump command produces two compressed fastq files for each dataset, for the forward and reverese reads.
+The fastq-dump command produces two compressed fastq files for each dataset, for the forward and reverse reads.
 In this example, this is done with a SLURM job-array:

+	:::bash
 	#!/bin/bash
 	#SBATCH -n 1
 	#SBATCH -N 1